gschmutz/dockerfiles/oracle-stream-analytics/README.md

 **IMPORTANT**: Oracle **does not support Docker** in any environment, including but not limited to Development, Integration, and Production environments.

 ## How to build and run
-This project offers sample Dockerfiles for Oracle Stream Analytics 12c (12.2.1), and for each version it also provides at least one Dockerfile for the 'developer' distribution and a second Dockerfile for the 'generic' distribution, as well more if necessary.
+This project offers sample Dockerfiles for Oracle Stream Analytics 12c (12.2.1), and for each version it also provides at least one Dockerfile for the 'standalone' distribution and a second Dockerfile for the 'spark' distribution (not yet available), as well more if necessary.
 To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.

 The `buildDockerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call `docker build` with their prefered set of parameters.